-Finally, it might be that the operating system (Windows CE or EC7) needs to be updated.
+Finally, it might be that the terminal's operating system (Windows CE or EC7) needs to be updated.

-5.4 Changing the settings of the terminal
+5.4 Changing the terminal's settings

 Sometimes, a terminal's application software settings need to be adapted to meet new functional requirements.
 There are some alternative ways to change software parameters, etc. See the CWT Software Configuration Handbook.